firedancer-io/firedancer/contrib/quic/quinn_compat/README.md

 Usage:

-  quinn_test client 192.168.1.1:9090 connects to the given IP address and UDP port.
-If the connection suceeds, closes the connection gracefully and exits with code 0.
+  quinn_test client 192.168.1.1:9090 connects to the given IP address and UDP port, sends test data, and gracefully closes the connection.
+  If the test suceeds, exits with code 0.
 Otherwise, exits with non-zero exit code.

   quinn_test server 9090 indefinitely listens on any address and the given UDP port.
-If a client successfully connects, closes the server and exits with code 0.
+If a client successfully connects, sends test data, and gracefully disconnects, closes the server, and exits with code 0.
   If a connection attempt was made, but that attempt failed, exits with non-zero exit code.